Karachi, Hyderabad latest weather update today

 Today’s Weather Forecast:

-Looking ahead, the forecast for the day predicts a high of 25°C, with a RealFeel® of 25°.
-Hyderabad is expected to continue basking in sunny conditions, albeit not as warm as some may anticipate.
-As night falls, temperatures are forecasted to drop to 13°C, with a RealFeel® of 12° under clear skies.
+Despite the atmospheric challenge, Hyderabad’s weather forecast for the day predicts a rise in temperature to 24°C, with a RealFeel® of 24° under hazy conditions.
+The city is urged to brace for a day dominated by a haziness that adds a unique character to the environment.
+As night descends, the forecast indicates a temperature drop to 13°C, with a RealFeel® of 12° under continued hazy skies.

 Read More News On